Tracking American Dynamism: The Early Days of Trump’s New VC-Engineered Political Platform

 The problem described in their new bit, American Dynamism, is that America has fallen behind the times, has fallen short in keeping up with the cutting edge of society, that it is at risk of losing its #1 status, that our infrastructure and military are old and decaying.
 Our infrastructure in general is falling behind of technological innovation, we are failing to maintain competitiveness with China and Russia.
 The only part of America still producing, of course, is Silicon Valley, and Silicon Valley should provide the leadership for a revival of America as a great industrial center.
 American Dynamism ostensively refers to all manner of things from improving the supply chain to replacing transportation to re-doing the schools to creating “government 3.0”.
 Most concerning, it calls for a significant military build-out that is “tech savvy” - I.e., that is being designed out of Silicon Valley and not the traditional weapons manufacturers, who have fallen behind the curve.
 It is, essentially, MAGA but with an actual business plan behind it; it is reminiscent of something like the New Deal or other large-scale public works projects in rhetoric and reference.
 And its core demand is that we basically Silicon-Valley the entire country.

-On an implementation and ideological level, American Dynamism comes directly from Silicon Valley, emerging in one of the smaller firms, Greylock, and quickly transferred to the VC firm a16z via the hire of an absolute war hawk and anti-abortion fanatic, Katharine Boyle, earlier this year; she has been in an official position as architect and propaganda of American Dynamism and making a number of hires for it in the past few quarters.
+On an implementation and ideological level, American Dynamism comes directly from Silicon Valley, emerging in one of the smaller firms, General Catalyst, and quickly transferred to the VC firm a16z via the hire of an absolute war hawk and anti-abortion fanatic, (and Founder’s Fund alum) Katharine Boyle, earlier this year; she has been in an official position as architect and propaganda of American Dynamism and making a number of hires for it in the past few quarters.
 From a16z, we saw immediate pickup by Peter Thiel’s firm, Founder’s Fund.
 It is my suspicion that they seeded it out of a16z to avoid any issues of, I don’t know, conspiracy to steal the election to get weapons contracts or something.

 Peter Thiel specifically has been one of Trump’s closest advisors since his first run, and has not left his side.
 In the past few months we’ve seen Peter Thiel on the campaign trail talking about the need for the Republican party to have a more positive message, something to counter its often negative and reactionary standpoint: